Jheavilin/sample_app/README.markdown

 == Welcome to Rails
+# ruby on rail tutorial - sample app

+This was the README that was really not helpful.
+So we are changing it to include the name of the project and my favorite colour.

+Project: samplel-app
+Colour: Red

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.